Ohio A. Philip Randolph Institute (APRI) et al. v. Husted

 On December 17, 2015, we sent a pre-litigation notice letter on behalf of the Ohio A. Philip Randolph Institute, a civil rights-labor organization, to Ohio Secretary of State Jon Husted.
 In the letter, we urged the state to stop its unconstitutional practice of removing voters from its registration rolls for non-voting.

 On January 21, 2016, we met with officials from the Secretary of State’s office and the Constitutional Section of the Attorney General’s office to discuss the concerns raised in our letter and began attempts to reach an agreement.
-As part of an attempt by Secretary Husted to address the issues that we raised, Husted issued a press release on February 1, 2016 encouraging voters to confirm and update their registration status prior to the close of registration on February 16, 2016, “particularly if a voter has not voted in a long time, changed their name or changed their residence.”
+As part of an attempt to address the issues that we raised, Secretary Husted issued a press release on February 1, 2016 encouraging voters to confirm and update their registration status prior to the close of registration on February 16, 2016, “particularly if a voter has not voted in a long time, changed their name or changed their residence.”
 In addition to the A. Philip Randolph Institute, NEOCH (The Northeast Ohio Coalition of the Homeless) joined as a client/plaintiff, and we filed a Notice Letter on its behalf.

 On April 6, 2016, the ACLU and Demos filed a Complaint in the U.S. District Court for the Southern District of Ohio, followed by a Motion for a Temporary Restraining Order and Preliminary Injunction.
 The Motion asked the Court to require Secretary Husted to stop the annual purge process and to restore all unlawfully purged voters to the voting rolls.
 Judge George C. Smith was assigned to the case.
 Mediation was attempted, but failed.
 The Complaint was amended to add individual plaintiff Larry Harmon.